 Family Planning Clinic

-We provide contraceptive services to individuals with complex medical needs or other barriers to contraception.
+We provide contraceptive services for people with complex medical needs or other barriers to contraception.

 What we do

-The Family Planning Clinic team provides specialized birth control services for people with complex medical needs or other barriers to contraception (birth control).
+The Family Planning Clinic team provides specialized birth control services for people with complex medical needs or other barriers to contraception.

-Our patients include people with medical conditions that raise the risk of complications while using birth control.
+Our patients include people with medical conditions that increase the risk of complications while using birth control.
 We also see people who have experienced complications in the past.

 What to expect

 At your first appointment, a gynaecologist will ask about your medical history and symptoms.
-You will have the opportunity to ask questions and talk about any concerns you may have.
+You will have the opportunity to ask questions and talk about any concerns.

-The gynaecologist will help you understand your contraception options and work with you to find one that is specific to your needs.
+The gynaecologist will help you understand your contraception options and work with you to find one that meets your needs.

 • Removing IUDs

-• Arranging for tubal ligation ("getting your tubes tied")
+• Arranging tubal ligation ("getting your tubes tied")

-• If you choose to have an IUD or birth control implant, we may perform the insertion on the same day as your appointment.
+If you choose an IUD or birth control implant, insertion may be performed on the same day as your appointment.

 We usually recommend at least one in-person or virtual follow-up appointment to monitor for complications.